Users and their Types

 : The login name of the user.encrypted_password

-: Hashed password or special values like:!
+: Hashed password (cryptographically transformed format of a plain-text password) or special values like:!

 or!!